 Last updated on

 Whether it’s a fresh coat of paint or a whole new room, renovations are exciting!
-They’re a great way for residents to expand their home and give it the fresh look it needs.
+They’re a great way for residents to expand their home and give it a fresh look it needs.

-Unless they’re particularly handy, homeowners usually pass on these bigger tasks to contractors.
+Unless they’re convenient, homeowners usually pass on these bigger tasks to contractors.
 This is a great solution as it lets the professionals handle projects too complex for them to take on.